jenineharris/foundation-biostat-2021/README.md

 Least expensive:

-* Brown School library has 3 copies to loan
+* Brown School library has 3 copies on reserve (If you have trouble accessing let me know and I'll donate more copies)
 * Rent print book from [Chegg](https://www.chegg.com/textbooks/statistics-with-r-1st-edition-9781506388151-1506388159?trackid=b7b8be3dea51&strackid=ff854a93b390) (cost: $32 for 6 months)

 Other options: